byjg/yaj/docs/faq.md

 Because of this I resolve to create my own library.

+### What does mean YAJ?

+Yaj is a acronymum for "Yet Another jQuery replacement".
+But Yaj is also spin quickly in a pirouette and then snap and point at a person, uttering the greeting, "yo."

+Because of this the main class is "yo".

 ### Why width(), height() and other are not implemented?

 The main objective of this library is not to *recreate* all jQuery features but